Lesbian, gay, bi, trans, intersex or queer

-> Most websites and apps will take homophobic and transphobic abuse down if you report it.
-You can find tips and info on how to report abusive content in most social media services, games and apps in the eSafety Guide.
+Most websites and apps will take homophobic and transphobic abuse down if you report it.
+You can find tips and info on how to report abusive content in most social media services, games and apps in The eSafety Guide.

-> Remember that it is not just LGBTQI people who are affected by transphobic or homophobic abuse online.
+Remember that it is not just LGBTIQ+ people who are affected by transphobic or homophobic abuse online.
 Sometimes people will label someone as ‘gay’ or ‘lesbian’ or use homophobic or transphobic slurs to abuse them online.

-> If you see homophobic or transphobic abuse, and it is safe to do so, call it out, report it, or help someone else report it.
+If you see homophobic or transphobic abuse, and it is safe to do so, call it out, report it, or help someone else report it.
 You could also ask the person who posted the comment online to delete it.

-> Even if it is not directed towards you, you can report homophobic or transphobic abuse.
-Learn more about how to report abusive content in the eSafety Guide.
+Even if it is not directed towards you, you can report homophobic or transphobic abuse.
+Learn more about how to report abusive content in The eSafety Guide.

-> Get help and support
+Get help and support

 If you need support or just want to talk to someone who understands what you are going through, connect with an LGBTIQ+ counselling or support service.